CV | Dr Natalie Matosin BMSc (Hons), PhD

-Apr 2018 – current Research Fellow (see Fellowships for funding information) University of Wollongong, School of Biological Sciences, Illawarra Health and Medical Institute and Molecular Horizons Institute
+Apr 2018 – Dec 2020 NHMRC Research Fellow (see Fellowships for funding information) University of Wollongong, School of Chemistry and Molecular Biosciences, Illawarra Health and Medical Institute and Molecular Horizons Institute

 Apr 2016 – current Research Fellow (see Fellowships for funding information) Max Planck Institute of Psychiatry, Department of Translational Psychiatry Research.
-Mentor: Elisabeth B Binder MD PhD
+Mentor: Prof Dr Elisabeth B Binder MD PhD

 Jan 2011 – Dec 2013 Graduate Teaching Assistant.
 Demonstrator for undergraduate Physiology (1st year), Biochemistry (2nd year), Pathophysiology (3rd year) and Neuroanatomy (3rd year).
 Schools of Medicine and Biological Sciences, UOW

 2012 – 2015 Doctor of Philosophy Thesis: Exploring mGluR5 dysregulation in schizophrenia: from gene to protein.
 School of Medicine, University of Wollongong Australia

 2007 – 2011 Bachelor of Medical Science, Honours (Class 1, ranked 1).
 Thesis: NMDA Receptor and Metabotropic Glutamate Receptor 5 Expression in the Dorsolateral Prefrontal Cortex in Schizophrenia.
 School of Medicine, University of Wollongong Australia